two types of mites that cause two different types of mange. Do you know which one your sheltie has?

 At the point where it is diagnosed as the generalized form of illness, treatment is advised in order to try to manage the mites;

 That and boosting the immune system with the best food and nutrients is certainly something I would consider important.
 Finally, test for other illnesses that may be stressing the dog’s immune system, like hypothyroidism, cancer, etc. which in turn then allows the mites to flourish.

-For generalized mange a common prescription dip from the vet is amitraz.
+For generalized mange, a common prescription dip from the vet is amitraz.
 But it is a pretty hefty pesticide.
 It can cause pretty severe side effects on the dog and to you, if not used properly.
 Your dog may experience vomiting and sedation for twenty-four to thirty-six hours following each application.

 It also carries warnings to wear gloves and have good ventilation when using.
 And yet….
 You are expected to leave the stuff on the dog to dry.
 UGH!